Introduction

 deb http://http.debian.net/debian wheezy-backports main

-(eg create /etc/apt/sources.list.d/wheezy-backports.list
+(eg create /etc/apt/sources.list.d/wheezy-backports.list with that

-contents, or put it in /etc/apt/sources.list
+contents, or put it in /etc/apt/sources.list), and then install

 the version in backports with: